 How correctable are the concerns?

+The potential is there.
 However, those glimpses are few and far between.
-More often than not, he’s not consistently explosive, not super twitchy, and not reliably dynamic.
+More often than not, Bradley-King is not consistently explosive, not super twitchy, and not reliably dynamic.
 He may unlock more of that athleticism with an NFL training regimen, and he has a good motor.
 But for now, Bradley-King needs more consistency outside of his length and power.

 William Bradley-King’s best fits in the 2021 NFL Draft

 William Bradley-King has all the measurements you want in an edge rusher.
-He’s tall, extremely long, and well-built.
+He’s dense, long, and well-built.
 He also offers a lot of natural power.
-Unfortunately, his athleticism doesn’t stand out enough to commit to him as a well-rounded rusher.
+Unfortunately, he needs to unlock more of his athleticism before he can become a well-rounded rusher.
 Bradley-King is a bit one-dimensional with his skill set.
 If he can’t glean more athletic freedom out of his frame, then he’ll have to work on refining his hand speed and precision.

 Luckily for Bradley-King, he shows a modest ceiling with his length-power combination.
 Additionally, he has good reps rushing inside.
 There, he has a bit more space, and he can use his leg churn to gain speed, in effect converting that speed into power.

 If Bradley-King can put on a bit more weight and get into the 265-270 range, he could be a versatile defensive lineman with the traits necessary to provide utility both inside and outside.
-However, with his ambiguous athleticism, he may never be a starter.
+His athletic numbers confirm his upside there.
+It’s just a matter of his development at the NFL level.

 Do any teams in particular mesh with Bradley-King?

 Bradley-King’s stock is a good news/bad news situation.
-The bad news is, Bradley-King doesn’t have enough clear athletic potential or consistency to warrant a high pick.
+The bad news is, Bradley-King doesn’t always show enough clear athletic potential or consistency to warrant a high pick.
 Again, there are flashes, but they don’t come often enough.

-Every year, rosters churn, and teams need more depth on the interior.
-With his projected versatility, Bradley-King can be a good late-round addition for most 4-3 teams, and if he adds more weight, he could potentially be a multifaceted 3-4 defensive end as well.
+Every year, rosters churn, and teams need more depth on the defensive line.
+With his projected versatility, Bradley-King can be a good mid-round addition for most 4-3 teams, and if he adds more weight, he could potentially be a multifaceted 3-4 defensive end as well.
 Even if his draft stock doesn’t provide much security at the moment, his looming frame makes him hard to miss.
-And if he uses offseason testing and the Senior Bowl to his advantage, he could rise draft boards.
+And after using offseason testing and the Senior Bowl to his advantage, he may be rising up draft boards.